W-ren-P/bundesliga-analytics-fastapi-htmx/README.md

 ## Database setup

-See [docs/DB.md](docs/DB.md) for Python and SQL code for creating the database.
+See [docs/DB.md](docs/DB.md) for Python and SQL code to create a sample database.

 Sample data can be found [here](https://github.com/W-ren-P/bundesliga-analytics/tree/main/sample_data).